ajbogh/nMotion/README.md

 **Additional testing/debugging:**

-While the app is running, you can open VLC and connect to [http://localhost:8080](http://localhost:8080) (or whatever port you specified in the config).
-You should see the video.
 If VLC couldn't connect then you may either have a misconfiguration in the config.json file, or the camera may be down.
 Some cameras require a username and password, so try connecting to it from VLC first using your camera's RTSP address.
 Once connected with VLC, you can use that address in the config.